 Customer contract liabilities consist of customer deposits received in advance of fulfilling an order and are shown separately on the consolidated balance sheets.
-During the three-month periods ended June 30, 2019 and June 30, 2018, the Company recognized \$511,000 and \$112,000, respectively, of revenue from deposits that were included in contract liabilities as of March 31, 2019 and March 31, 2018, respectively.
+During the three month periods ended December 31, 2019 and 2018, the Company recognized \$33,000 and \$0, respectively, of revenue from deposits that were included in contract liabilities as of March 31, 2019 and 2018, respectively.
+During the nine month periods ended December 31, 2019 and 2018, the Company recognized \$550,000 and \$114,000, respectively, of revenue from deposits that were included in contract liabilities as of March 31, 2019 and 2018, respectively.
 The Company's contracts have a duration of one year or less and therefore, the Company has elected the practical expedient of not disclosing revenues allocated to partially unsatisfied performance obligations.